jingyng/NLG-Evaluation-Trends/README.md

-# Order in the Evaluation Court: A Critical Analysis of NLG Evaluation Trends

 This repository contains the code and data for the paper **"Order in the Evaluation Court: A Critical Analysis of NLG Evaluation Trends"**.

 ## Overview